parassjain/parassjain.github.io/_posts/2023/2023-10-29-bmw-breakfast-ride.md

 ---
 layout: post
 title: BMW breakfast ride
 description: 🏍️💨 BMW engines echoed as we 40 BMWs rode through city for a breakfast ride 140km from Blr.
-With flawless weather & deserted roads, a delightful experience that we everyone enjoyed.🌞🛣️
+With flawless weather & deserted roads 🛣️, a delightful experience that we everyone enjoyed.🌞

 date: 2023-10-29 06:00:00 +0530
 image: "/images/2023/IMG_7013.jpg"